Feature Alignment: Rethinking Efficient Active Learning via Proxy in the Context of Pre-trained Models: Conclusion

 \section{Conclusion}

-Active learning on pre-trained models shows label efficiency but demands significant computational time, whereas current efficient active learning methods tend to compromise a notable fraction of active learning performance, resulting in increased overall costs.
-To address this challenge, this paper attributes the reduced performance of SVPp to (1) the absence of samples necessary for preserving valuable pre-trained information and (2) an increased selection of redundant samples due to fine-tuned features becoming better than pre-trained features as the annotation increases.
-Building upon this analysis, we propose ASVP, a two-fold alignment approach to improve the effectiveness of the efficient active learning method with similar or marginally increased computational time.
+Active learning on pre-trained models offers label efficiency but requires significant computational time, whereas current efficient active learning methods tend to compromise a notable fraction of active learning performance, resulting in increased overall costs.
+To address this challenge, this paper attributes the reduced performance of SVPp to (1) the absence of samples necessary to preserve fine-tuned features similar to the pre-trained features and (2) an increased selection of redundant samples due to fine-tuned features becoming better than pre-trained features as the annotation increases.
+Building upon this analysis, we propose a simple and effective method, ASVP, to improve the effectiveness (in terms of accuracy) of efficient active learning with comparable or marginally increased computational time.
 Additionally, we introduce the sample savings ratio as a metric to assess the effectiveness of efficient active learning, providing a straightforward measure for labeling cost savings.
-Experiments show that our proposed ASVP saves similar or greater total costs in most cases, while still maintaining computational efficiency.
+Experiments show that our proposed ASVP saves similar or greater total costs in most cases while maintaining computational efficiency.